broxus/everscale-jrpc/README.md

   </details>

-### `getTransaction` - retrieves a single transaction with a given transaction ID.
+### `getTransaction`

+This method is used to retrieve a single transaction with a given transaction ID.
 This method is needed in cases where the user wants to retrieve a specific transaction and has its transaction ID.

 To call this method, the following JSON object should be composed and sent to